ttillberg/acf-vimeo-pro-data/README.md

 #### Usage

 1. Inside your Vimeo Admin, [register a new app](https://developer.vimeo.com/api/start), generate an Access Token.
+Make sure you tick the `Video Files` scope (as well as `Public` and `Private` depending on your needs).
-2. Open the Vimeo Pro Data settings (inside the Settings menu) and add the generated token.
+2. Open the Vimeo Pro Data settings (inside the Settings menu) and paste the generated token.
 3. Create a new field via ACF and select the `Vimeo Pro` Data type

 ### Changelog